-CAPACITY BUILDING: Private Healthcare Practitioners (HCPs) are the backbone of primary care in the community.
+CAPACITY BUILDING: Private

+Healthcare Practitioners (HCPs) are the backbone of primary care in the community.
 Educating them about disease prevention & management techniques has a direct and positive impact on the health outcomes of the communities.
 In 2017, we introduced 'Masterclass' - our signature HCP capacity building initiative.
 We have identified the right mix of HCPs who are engaged in quarterly hands-on training programs on specific topics, by subject experts.
-During 2020-21, we piloted, Master class 2.0 an E- learning with Medvarsity.
+During 2020-21, we piloted, Master class 2.0 an E-learning course developed by Americares India Foundation in collaboration with Medvarsity.